bvoight/GCB535/Syllabus.md

 INTENDED** for computer science students who want to learn about biologically motivated algorithmic problems; GCB/CIS/BIOL5360 and GCB5370 is more appropriate.

-Areas include DNA sequence alignment, study design for high-throughput sequencing, RNA gene expression, single-cell RNA-Seq, single gene and whole-genome analysis, machine learning The relevant principles underlying methods used for analysis in these areas will be introduced and discussed at a level appropriate for biologists without a background  in computer science.
+Areas multiple hypothesis testing, data processing and visualization, analysis pipeline development, sequence alignment, study design for high-throughput sequencing, RNA gene expression, single-cell RNA-Seq, single gene and whole-genome analysis, gene regulation and ENCODE, ChIP-Seq analysis, analysis of CRISPR screening data, and machine learning.
+Relevant principles underlying methods used for analysis in these areas will be introduced and discussed at a level appropriate for biologists without a background in computer science.

 The course will assume a solid knowledge of modern biology.
 An advanced undergraduate course such as BIOL4210 or a graduate course in biology such as